drstrange1410/bingeVista/README.md

-# BingeVisa - Full-stack OTT platform
+# BingeVista - Full-stack OTT platform

 ## Steps to Start the App